wonke2/Find-A-Pet/SprintReports.md

 - Added Book Now button for each service
 - Created function to implement quick booking in the future

+Service Listing Testing (Mohammad):
+- Made sure that the search returned all necessary data by scanning /api/services and crossreferenced it with basic search results
+- Made sure that no results returned when there were no applicable results

 #### Challenges Faced / Discuss:
 -